Skip to main content

 Determine the reason a job is PENDING

 Running a Slurm job is a request for resource allocation, not an instantaneous execution.
-Until the requested resources are available, the job will remain in a PENDING state.
+Until the requested resources are available, the job remains in a PENDING state.
 This is expected behavior and is part of the Slurm job lifecycle.
 The squeue command includes a REASON column that provides insight into why a job is in a given state.
 In a healthy Slurm queue, these reasons are common:

 Listed reasonMeaning

-JobArraySizeLimitYou have reached the maximum number of simultaneously running tasks allowed for a single Job Array.
+JobArraySizeLimitYou have reached the maximum number of simultaneously running tasks allowed for a single job array.

 Running squeue sends a remote procedure call to slurmctld.
 To avoid overloading the Slurm Controller and impacting performance, limit squeue calls to the minimum necessary.